Rawa Mazowiecka: History

-In 1462, Rawa was incorporated into Poland, and named the capital of a voivodeship.
+In 1462, Rawa was incorporated directly into Poland, and named the capital of a voivodeship.
 The town prospered: wars of the 14th and 15th centuries did not affect Rawa.
 It was one of the largest cities of Mazovia.
-In 1613, a Jesuit church was built here, and by 1622, Jesuit collegium was completed.
+In 1613, a Jesuit church was built here, and by 1622, the Jesuit collegium was completed.
 Among its students was Jan Chryzostom Pasek, nobleman and writer best remembered for his memoirs.

+The period of prosperity ended during the catastrophic Swedish invasion of Poland (1655–1660), when Rawa was captured by Swedes (September 8, 1655), who completely destroyed both town and castle (1657).
+Rawa never recovered from the destruction, and even though it continued to be the capital of Rawa Voivodeship, the town lost importance.
+In 1676, its population was only 100.
+In 1702, Swedish forces returned during the Great Northern War, once again destroying the town.
+One of two main routes connecting Warsaw and Dresden ran through the town in the 18th century and Kings Augustus II the Strong and Augustus III of Poland often traveled that route.
+In 1766, most of Rawa burned in a fire.